stsaria/AdvCommands/docs/features-EN/functions.md

 /advcmd declfunc hoge world 20 30 10

 # Execute function hoge
-/advcmd runfunc hoge
+/advcmd hoge

-# When calling a function within another function, runFunc is not needed.
+# When calling a function within another function, advcmd is not needed.
 hoge
 # That's all.